Portable Outboard Motor Buyer's Guide

 Matching your motor size to your boat size will provide stability and reliability.
 Refer to the National Marine Manufacturers Association Certification Plate inside the stern of your boat to find its horsepower rating.
 This will tell you the largest size motor your boat can handle.

 When shopping for a portable outboard motor, look at its transom height.
-The outboard's shaft length should be approximately the same as the transom height, putting the prop just below the boat where it can optimally pull water from underneath the boat and push it behind it.
+The outboard's shaft length should be approximately the same as the boat's transom height, putting the prop just below the boat where it can optimally pull water from underneath and push it.

 If you've driven tiller-style outboards in the past, you may have experienced a recoil starter.
-Older recoil-start engines could be difficult at times, but today's recoil-start engines are much easier to start thanks to automatic decompression, which bleeds off cylinder pressure to reduce pulling force.
+Older recoil-start engines could be difficult at times, but today's recoil-start engines are often easier to start thanks to automatic decompression, which bleeds off cylinder pressure to reduce pulling force.